-In this context, the relationship between the principles of universality and equity is a particularly uneasy one.
+In this context, the relationship between the principles of universality and equity can be highlighted as a particularly uneasy one.
 Despite manifest inequities among racial, ethnic, and income groups with regard to health care access, quality of care received, and health outcomes, none of the reform plans has put forth a strategy for addressing inequities, other than seeking to facilitate access to insurance for all individuals.
 However, equity cannot be subsumed under the principle of universality, especially not in a policy setting where universality merely signifies a conglomerate of individuals whose needs are presumed to be the same.
-While Democratic candidates assumed that disadvantaged groups would benefit equally from any policy proposal made, they also pointed to a need for continued and expanded safety net programs.14 This amounts to an implicit acceptance of a multi-tier health care system, in which low-income people, including a disproportionate share of racial and ethnic minorities, are assigned different access routes to coverage and care than the general population.
-Insofar as equity is neglected or misunderstood in reform proposals, the human rights framework offers basic guidance by requiring a prioritization of disadvantaged groups in the pursuit of the universal exercise of rights.
+While Democratic presidential candidates assumed that disadvantaged groups would benefit equally from any policy proposal made, they also pointed to a need for continued and expanded safety net programs.16 This amounts to an implicit acceptance of a multi-tier health care system, in which low-income people, including a disproportionate share of racial and ethnic minorities, are assigned different access routes to coverage and care than the general population.
+In fact, the health plans of both presidential nominees, then Senator Obama and Senator John McCain, perpetuated inequities and exclusions by maintaining distinct tiers of access to different levels of care, and by excluding the health needs of disadvantaged groups from the debate.
+Their rhetoric of "access for all" quickly disintegrated into fragmented measures designed to protect the access some people already enjoy.
+Insofar as equity has been neglected or misunderstood in reform proposals, the human rights framework offers important guidance by requiring a prioritization of disadvantaged groups in the pursuit of the universal exercise of rights.

 Universality is not the only human rights principle that resonates in current debates.
 Many health advocacy organizations have adopted guidelines for reform that include principles such as adequate quality of care and sufficient availability of care everywhere.
 Activists fighting health disparities have long applied criteria such as cultural appropriateness, non-discrimination, and equity.
 However, there is no unifying framework that links universality with equity, provider availability with affordability of coverage, or the struggle against health disparities with the demand for universal access.
 Moreover, some cross-cutting human rights principles, especially participation and accountability, receive little attention.
-Participation tends to be subsumed under the notion of choice as long as individuals have an ostensible choice about which health services to consume, they are thought to be active participants.
-Many activists see consumer rights as the strongest vehicle for health care reform, thus inadvertently reinforcing the very aspect of US health care that denies the exercise of rights - the private industry that treats health care as a consumer product.
+Participation tends to be subsumed under the notion of choice-as long as individuals have an ostensible choice about which health services to consume, they are thought to be active participants.
+Many activists see consumer rights as the strongest vehicle for health care reform, thus inadvertently reinforcing the very aspect of health care that denies the exercise of rights-the market that treats health care as a consumer product.